 If you’ve read my other blog posts about microcurrent, you know how much I love the Nuface.
 But unfortunately, when it comes to their conductive gel (Nuface gel primer), I am not as pleased.
 It contains hydrolyzed hyaluronic acid which is something I avoid (this blog post explains why in more detail).

 Hydrolyzed hyaluronic acid is an ingredient that is used in tons of products and well-tolerated for most people.
 But not for all.
 And not always.
 Since hydrolyzed hyaluronic acid, unfortunately, can trigger inflammation.
 And for me, that can trigger cystic acne.

-After experiencing cystic acne twice, I just stopped the gel completely.
-And continued to use this device with my ZIIP golden gel instead.
+After experiencing cystic acne twice, I just stopped using the gel completely.
+And as my nuface gel alternative, I simply used my ZIIP golden gel instead.